Flutter-Fridays/What-is-Flutter-And-why-you-should-learn-it-/README.md

 ## What Language do Flutter use?
 Flutter uses Dart, and Dart is very similar to Java and Javascript.
 And Learning Dart is very easy, it's just a matter of syntax, if you already have programming fundamental knowledge, you'll be good to go.

+## Why Does Flutter use dart?
+Most people may think that Flutter uses Dart because Dart was created and owned by Google.
+Well, that may be true but there're many reasons for Flutter Team to choose Dart as its programming language.
+1. Dart supports both just-in-time (JIT) compiling and ahead-of-time (AOT) compiling.
+2. Dart is Object-oriented.
+It makes more sense to use programming language for UI instead of using markup language for UI in this scenario.
+3. Dart is easy to learn and very familiar to other prominent languages.